yue530tom/nd4j/getstarted.md

 ### Installing DataVec

 Take the same steps using Maven to install [DataVec](https://github.com/deeplearning4j/DataVec) that you followed for ND4J.
 Make sure you have the most recent version of [Maven](#maven).
-We are currently using version 0.4.1-SNAPSHOT.
+Please see the [examples](https://github.com/deeplearning4j/dl4j-examples) for the most recent versions.

 ### Installing Deeplearning4j